 - Compression: The piston moves back up the cylinder, and the intake valve is closed to compress the gasses

 - Combustion: A spark from the spark plug ignites these gasses, pushing the piston down

 - Exhaust: The piston goes back up the cylinder, and the exhaust valve is opened

 How 2-Stroke Engines Work

-Although the size of the engine will differ, it’s the lack of extra components that make it not only very simple to repair if things go wrong, but also keeps it very light when compared to other engines.
+Although the size of the engine will differ, it’s the lack of extra components that keeps it very light when compared to other engines and also makes it very simple to repair if things go wrong.

 How 4-Stroke Engines Work